Thydekar/Audacity_8D_Audio_Creation_Instructions/README.md

 1. Install Audacity video editor(File included Here)
 2. Install DearVR Pro Plugin(File included here)
 3. Run Audacity
-4. Import audio into software
-  a.
-Click Effects on the top bar
+4. Click Effects on the top bar
-  b.
-Click Plugin Manager
+5. Click Plugin Manager
-  c.
-Click Rescan
+6. Click Rescan
-  d.
-Ensure that DearVR Pro is is in the Plugin List
+7. Ensure that DearVR Pro is is in the Plugin List
-6. Select audio
+8. Select audio
-7. Click Effects(on the audio stream itself)
+9. Click Effects(on the audio stream itself)
-8. Click Add Affect
+10. Click Add Affect
-9. Click VST3, then dearVR Pro
+11. Click VST3, then dearVR Pro
-10. Click the button that says dearVR Pro
+12. Click the button that says dearVR Pro
-11. Enjoy!
+13. Enjoy!

 For more support, email me at thaidakar21@gmail.com.